 One day, while Mordecai was at the king’s gate, he overheard of a plan to assassinate the king.
 So, he reported it at once to Queen Esther who in turn informed the king in Mordecai’s name.
 So, the king hanged the evil men.
 And this act was recorded in the book of the chronicles (v.
 21–23).

 After these events, King Xerxes honored Haman son of Hammedatha, the Agagite, elevating him higher than all the other nobles.
 And all the royal officials at the king’s gate knelt down and paid honor to Haman, for the king had commanded this concerning him.
 But Mordecai would not kneel down or pay him honor (ch.
-3:1-4) because of his Jewish faith.
+3:1-4) because the Jewish faith that homage should be given to God alone.
 When Haman saw that Mordecai would not kneel down to him, he was enraged and he looked for a way to destroy not only Mordecai but also all his people – the Jews – throughout the whole kingdom of Xerxes (v.
 5, 6).

 So, Haman lied to the king and convinced him that the Jews were not loyal citizens and asked him to pass a decree that his citizens would annihilate the Jews and he offered ten thousand talents of silver to the king’s administrators for the royal treasury.
-Then, the king told him keep the money and do as you please (v.
+Then, the king told him keep the money and carry on this mission (v.
 8-10).

 When Queen Esther heard about the decree, she was troubled and she inquired from Mordecai as to what she should do.
 So, he asked her “to go into the king’s presence to beg for mercy and plead with him for her people” (ch.
 4:8).
 Esther informed her uncle that she had not been invited by her king for the past thirty days.
 And the Persian law forbade anyone from appearing before the king without invitation.
 Anyone that violated this law would face death (v.
 10, 11).